praytoo/Capstone2-SaladsByPrince/README.md

         return list;
     }
 ```
 Why it's interesting: This snippet shows how the backend of the app dynamically allows you to add a signature salad to your order.
-I didn't have to make a new class for Signature Salad that extended Salad by making signature salad static, so the backend of my app adds a signature salad with compiling ease.
+I didn't have to make a new class for Signature Salad that extended Salad by making Signature Salad static, so the backend of my app adds a signature salad with compiling ease.

 ---